 Boundaries for KBAs that capture important freshwater biodiversity, particularly in streams and rivers, can be hard to delineate and map.
 Species may occur throughout whole catchments, or just in some tributaries.
 Existing maps of hydro-basins may be useful for delineating KBAs, but hydro-basins mapped at landscape scales contain mostly non-freshwater habitat and so present a poor representation of the trigger species' distributions.
-Only small-scale units (e.g. HydroBASIN Level 12 basins) should be used for mapping KBAs.
+Only small-scale units (e.g. HydroBASIN Level 12 basins) should be used for mapping KBAs and even these should be modified to develop more accurate boundaries that make the site manageable.

 Mapping is the process whereby delineation is formalised in a map of the KBA, in the form of a spatially-referenced polygon.
+This polygon is then uploaded to the WDKBA on the Map page.